fallow farming and its importance

-Fallow farming in the simple definition means allowing a piece of land to rest and regain nutrients in the natural way after farming on it for some planting season.
+what is fallow farming?
+Fallow farming also known as bush fallowing, in a simple definition means allowing a piece of land to rest and regain nutrients in the natural way after farming on it for some planting season. agriculture

-The use of fallow farming method to enrich the land is very essential to farming and quality yield.
-Fallow farming does not only affect the soil nutrients but also gives room for other wild animals to replenish and multiply.
+The use of fallow farming methods to enrich the land is very essential to farming and quality yield.
+Fallow farming not only affects the soil nutrients but also gives room for other wild animals to replenish and multiply.

 why do people practice fallow farming?

-People practice fallow farming for so many reasons but for the sake of this post I will center on a few of the reason for engaging in fallow farming.
-The reasons are not limited to the under listed.
-If you think that there are other reason other than the ones listed here then feel free to use our comment box to reach us.
+People practice fallow farming for so many reasons but for the sake of this post, I will centre on a few of the reasons for engaging in fallow farming.
+The reasons are not limited to the under-listed.
+If you think that there are other reasons other than the ones listed here then feel free to use our comment box to reach us.

-The reasons for the practicing fallow farming are as follows
+The reasons for practising fallow farming are as follows

-Fallow farming is usually practiced in communities with enough farm lands for agricultural activities.
+Fallow agricultural farming is usually practised in communities with enough farmland for agricultural activities.

-The practice of fallow farming serves as a natural means or method soil management to replenish the soil nutrient in places where access to fertilizer is scarce.
-During this time or period, the dead and decayed organic matters forms humus to enrich the soil
+The practice of fallow farming serves as a natural means or method of soil management to replenish the soil nutrient in places where access to fertilizer is scarce.
+During this time or period, the dead and decayed organic matter forms humus to enrich the soil

 Fallow farming serves as a natural means of pest control.